scattering-central/xrsdkit/README.rst

 -------

 This is sort of how it should work.
-This example uses the `saxs` subpackage of `scattered` to profile, parameterize, and optimize the fit of a scattering equation to a measured saxs spectrum.
+This example uses the `saxs` subpackage to profile, parameterize, and optimize the fit of a scattering equation to a measured saxs spectrum.

 NOTE: this code block is not visible on github.

 .. code-block:: python
-    from scattered.saxs import ssrlsaxsfit as ssf
+    from pysaxs.saxs import ssrlsaxsfit as ssf

-    img = #TODO: use FabIO to read an image q, I = #TODO: use PyFAI to calibrate/reduce
+    img = #TODO: use some IO library (e.g. FabIO) to read an image q, I = #TODO: use some mature package (e.g. PyFAI) to calibrate/reduce

     saxs_metrics = ssf.profile_spectrum(q,I)
     saxs_params = ssf.parameterize_spectrum(q,I,saxs_metrics)